noobymatze/elm-autocomplete/examples/README.md

 ## Run it

-After building one of these, simply open `example.html` in your favorite browser!
+After building one of these, except the mentions example, simply open `example.html` in your favorite browser!

+Open `mention-example.html` in your browser to run the mentions example.

+### TODO

+- [] Make examples hot reloadable with elm-live
+- [] Improve this build process
+- [] Make the Mention example better and more robust